 Make protein your priority

-To get your best body composition, it’s super important to get at least 0.75g to 1g of protein per pound of bodyweight each day.
+To get your best body composition, it’s super important to get at least 0.75g to 1g of protein per pound of body weight each day.
 So if you weigh 120 lbs, you should get a minimum of 90g of protein daily.
 Anywhere between 120g and 150g of protein is a great goal for a woman this size.
-If you’re having trouble hitting your protein, shakes and bars are a great way to supplement when you’re crunched for time.
+If you’re having trouble hitting your protein, shakes and bars are a great way to supplement.
+These are also really helpful if you’re crunched for time.

 So you’ve mastered meal prep and you’re eating pretty clean, huh?
 That’s the easy part.
 For a busy mom managing your family’s schedule, fitting in one more thing can seem impossible.
 But it’s not.
 You only need one hour a day to devote to working out.
 Whether it’s at 4:30am sipping your coffee on the elliptical or a post-bedtime lifting session in your garage, you can make time.

 I love to train with my husband, so we’ve always found great gyms that offer childcare.
-It’s fantastic to spend an hour or so just focused on crushing your goals and getting stronger.
-You’ll be amazed at how much you can accomplish when you’re distraction-free.
+Spending time focused on crushing your goals and getting stronger feels fantastic.
+It is amazing how much you can accomplish when you’re distraction-free.
 Bonus: some gyms offer classes for kids so your little ones can learn to love it, too.